This Roasted Cauliflower Salad with Bread and Olives is an easy one pan salad! It makes a great side dish or a light lunch!

-Anyone else remember when the only time you saw cauliflower was on a veggie tray.
+Anyone else remember when the only time you saw cauliflower was on a veggie tray?
 I never knew anyone that actually cooked cauliflower – or if they did, it was usually some boil-in-a-bag or microwaved pouch with cauliflower and cheese sauce.

 Since cauliflower has turned out to be so versatile and so tasty, I am always looking for new ways to try it.
-So, when I saw Roasted Cauliflower and Bread Salad in Sweet Paul’s Magazine (which I love, by the way), I knew it would be next on my list.
+So, when I saw Roasted Cauliflower and Bread Salad in Sweet Paul Magazine (which I love, by the way), I knew it would be next on my list.

 I made a few changes to the recipe because I was also roasting some chicken leg quarters.
 I wanted them to roast at 450.
 The original recipe (can be seen in the link above) called for roasting the bread and cauliflower together.
 Since I was using a higher heat, I started the cauliflower first and then added the bread during the last five minutes.

-- 1 yellow or white cauliflower head, in pieces
+- 4 cups cauliflower in pieces

-- ½ loaf bread, torn into pieces
+- ½ loaf bread torn into pieces

 - 2 bay leaves

-- glug of olive oil
+- 1 tablespoon olive oil

-- salt & pepper, to taste
+- salt and pepper to taste

-- parsley, washed and torn into pieces
+- 1 bunch parsley fresh, washed and torn into pieces

-- 4 oz goat cheese, crumbled
+- 4 oz goat cheese crumbled

 - 1½ cups good olives